-Letters of intent must be submitted online by the scientific project managers no later than Thursday 5 February 2019 at noon (12:00), French time.
+Letters of intent must be submitted online by the scientific project managers no later than 14 January 2020 at noon (12:00), French time.
 Projects shall be submitted using the Research and Scientific Watch ("Recherche et Veille") platform available via the ANSES website.
-The platform will be operational in December 2018.
+The platform will be operational at the beginning of November 2019.